bedops/bedops/docs/content/reference/set-operations/bedops.rst

 .. image:: ../../../assets/reference/set-operations/reference_setops_bedops_partition_ab.png

-Note the lack of ID, score and other columnar data in this computed result.
+.. note:: As with ``--merge``, ``--complement`` and other "computing" operations, note the lack of ID, score and other columnar data in this computed result.

 -----------------------------------
 Per-chromosome operations (--chrom)